How would perfect data change your job?

 Data is fundamental to every marketing activity.
 A team grappling with poor data spends time, effort, and money manually bridging the data gaps, making guesses, and fighting lead attrition.

 In contrast, a team with clean and segmented data has more time to spend on strategy, improving engagement models, experimenting with new ideas, and measuring their effectiveness.
-So B2B Marketers, unless your data is already perfect, you need to make data quality a top priority.
+So B2B Marketers, unless your data is already perfect, you need to make good data quality a top priority.
 After all, data is the foundation of data-driven marketing.